brandonbrown/DWA/ClassContent/Module-1-ClassOverview/ClassInfo.md

 # Deployment of Web Applications Overview

-In this course you will complete a custom project defined by you.
+In this course you will complete a custom project defined by you with various defined requirements.
 This project will showcase your ability to conceive of a project to solve a problem for an audience.

+## Communication

+There are various points of contact that you will need to actively monitor.
+See your welcome message for further information, but you will be held responsible in monitoring the various points of defined contact and professionally responding to various information requests.

+* Discord
+* Github
+* Email

+## Capstone Project

+Your Capstone Project will consist of the following major components.

-### Topic Research
+### Initial Pitch Research

+The Initial Pitch Research will have defined a purpose and audience for your application.

 * Identify a **Primary Audience**
 * **Research the Problem** they are having